-- The first day allows a free transfer from any Swiss airport or border rail station to any Swiss town;
+- The first day allows a free transfer from any Swiss airport or border rail station to any Swiss town (see here for details);

 - The last day allows a free transfer from any Swiss town to any Swiss airport or border rail station.
 So your point of entry and point of departure and the towns to travel to/from do not need to be the same;

 - The free transfers need to be completed on either the first or the last day.
 You have to use the route as suggested by the timetable.
 This is the quickest route.
 You can also use the route that would be the cheapest if regular tickets had to be purchased.
 This is the shortest route.
 Those prices can be found in the timetable too.
 The number of train changes does not matter;

 - The last day may not be later than one month after the first day.
 The Swiss Transfer Ticket expires after the last day;